No one and I mean NO ONE loves it when I’ve ever asked them to role-play a sales scenario.

 However, I do think differently now and look for more opportunities to help sellers practice skills instead of using more traditional role-play scenarios.

 And, it’s never too early to start!
 Just this last week, my Girl Scouts created talking points for some calls they’re going to make to complete a cool community service project.
-They’re not selling anything (sorry cookie fans, not that time of year, yet) but they are asking for information and asking for partnership with the people they’re calling.
+They’re not selling anything (at least, not in THIS situation) but they are asking for information and asking for partnership with the people they’re calling.

 These are 13-year-old girls … so what did we do?